darkystacks/brolls_delivery/README.md

 - React Pagination
 - Lodash.Debounce
 - Code Splitting, React Loadable, useWhyDidYouUpdate
-- Lazy loading(not a tech but should be mentioned)
+- Lazy loading

 # 👁️ Preview

 https://brolls-delivery.vercel.app/

+- Could be some kind of routing bugs (idk how to fix this, its on vercel side)